 GETTING INSIDE THE MIND OF A KILLER

-(NOTE: I updated this review with additional opinion, additional links and fixing typos on Jan.
-4, 2016.)
+(NOTE: I expanded this review with additional opinion and trivia and the updating of links and and fixing typos on Jan.
+4, 2016.
+I again expanded the review on March 22, 2020.)

 A trivia note: “The Silence of the Lambs” is only one of three films to sweep the top five Oscars: best film, best actor, best actress, best director and best adapted screenplay.
 The other two are “It Happened One Night” in 1934 and “One Flew Over the Cuckoo’s Nest” in 1975.